ENGLEWOOD, Colo. --The Broncos now have an 11-time Pro Bowler at the quarterback position.

 But unlike last season, the man under center has thrown for more than 54,000 yards in his career.

-“I think they’re going to sleep on the running game because we have Peyton coming in and he’s known for throwing the ball,” said
+"I think they're going to sleep on the running game because we have Peyton coming in and he's known for throwing the ball," said Willis McGahee, who led the team last year with 1,199 yards rushing.

 Manning, on the other hand, noted that defenses will be forced to respect a rushing attack that led the league in yards this past season.